 Housing and Meals

-Students reside at the UPR residence hall: Plaza Universitaria and are responsible for their own meals.
-The University of Puerto Rico does not have a meal plan.
+Students reside at the UPR residence hall: Plaza Universitaria and receives two meals per day.
 There is a kitchen on each floor of the residence hall and there are dining areas on campus and restaurants near campus.

 Students currently receiving financial aid can use their aid for overseas study, and may, in some cases, have their awards increased.
 Students not currently receiving financial aid may be eligible.
 Those interested in financial aid for this program should contact the financial aid office on their home campus.

 Late applications are accepted on a space-available basis.
 Please contact the program specialist, Lizette Alvarado, for further details.

 A non-refundable deposit of $250, applicable to the program cost, must be paid within 14 days of acceptance to the program in order to secure program participation.
 Any deviation from program requirements must be requested in writing and authorized by the Director of International Education and Programs before the final payment date.